ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 This is a step that requires the database.

-The notebook [`AnalyzeNoise.ipynb`](AnalyzeNoise.ipynb) analyzes the noise in checklists, determining whether location noise or checklist noise is predominant.
+The notebook [`AnalyzeEbirdNoise.ipynb`](AnalyzeEbirdNoise.ipynb) analyzes the noise in checklists, determining whether location noise or checklist noise is predominant.
 We provide it as run, with the results used for the paper.